 Quick Summary: Eyebrows & Minoxidil

-Potential Side Effects: While generally safe, Minoxidil can cause skin irritation, redness, or unintended hair growth if applied imprecisely.
+Potential Side Effects: Minoxidil can cause skin irritation, redness, or unintended hair growth in other areas of the face

 Understanding Eyebrow Hair Loss